Exarkuniv/RetroPie-Extras-Nano/README.md

 ./install-extras.sh
 ```

-The installation script assumes that you are running it on a Raspberry Pi with the RetroPie-Setup/ folder being stored in /home/pi/RetroPie-Setup.
-If your setup differs, just copy the scripts directly to the folder they need to be in.

 **UPDATE**
 AS id 10-19-23 Im still working on these, i have got more of the older ones to work and will update soonish.